“3. Priesthood Principles,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 “3.
 Priesthood Principles,” General Handbook.

 The priesthood is the authority and power of God.
-It has always existed and will continue to exist without end (see Alma 13:7–8; Doctrine and Covenants 84:17–18).
 Through the priesthood, Heavenly Father accomplishes His work “to bring to pass the immortality and eternal life of man” (Moses 1:39).
 God grants authority and power to His sons and daughters on earth to help carry out this work (see chapter 1).

 The Church of Jesus Christ of Latter-day Saints is the only organization on earth with priesthood authority.
 The Prophet Joseph Smith received the Aaronic Priesthood and its keys from John the Baptist (see Doctrine and Covenants 13:1).
 He received the Melchizedek Priesthood and its keys from the Apostles Peter, James, and John (see Doctrine and Covenants 27:12–13).